Do you plan to move your blog from WordPress.com to a self-hosted website that you can get from WordPress.org?

-Migrating your blog from wordpress.com to wordpress.org is often the right choice as wordpress.org gives you complete freedom to control all its features.
-The plugins and themes installation and customization and endless possibilities of what you can do on your site.
+Migrating your blog from WordPress.com to WordPress.org is often the right choice as WordPress.org gives you complete freedom to control all its features.
+The installation and customization of plugins and themes, as well as the endless possibilities of what you can do on your website.

-Are you searching for a step-by-step guide on how to move your website to a new host?
-Click here
+If you are looking for step-by-step instructions on how to move your website to a new host, click here.